 Space and practicality: Ford Puma boot space

-The Puma is one of the smallest of the small crossovers - yet it’s also one of the most practical.
+The Ford Puma is one of the smallest of the small SUVs measuring just under 4.2m long and a touch over 1.8m wide - yet it’s also one of the most practical.

-We’ll start with the boot, because that contains one of the Puma’s most exciting features.
+We’ll start with the Puma's boot space, because that contains one of the Puma’s most exciting features.
 That’s if you’re the kind of person who finds practicality exciting, anyway.
 We do.

-As well as having a big boot with usefully square dimensions and a wide opening, the Puma’s hiding an extra 80 litres of luggage space under the floor.
+As well as having a big boot with usefully square dimensions and a wide opening, the Ford Puma’s hiding an extra 80 litres of luggage space under the floor take the total boot space of the Puma up to 456-litres.
 This is in the form of a what Ford calls a ‘megabox’ (told you it was exciting…).
 It’s essentially a square underfloor load area with a heard-wearing lining and a drain plug at the bottom so you can hose it clean.
 Great for carrying plants home from the garden centre.

 On the downside, the megabox means there’s nowhere to store a spare wheel (and Ford’s resisted the temptation to stick it on the back like the original EcoSport).